 "A vampire.
-They cannot tolerate sunlight, kind of like you, but unlike you, they turn to ashes if even a drop gets on them.
+They're a form of undead and can't tolerate sunlight, kind of like you.
+It's just a little more serious for them, but not as dramatic as the stories makes it seem.
+The most they'll get is blisters, maybe go blind.
 They feed by sucking blood from their victims, and if they're powerful enough like Dracula, their victims turn into vampires too.
-Sometimes they are ok with animal's blood; take note, the animal never turns into a vampire; but human blood is the most delicious to them."
+Sometimes they are ok with animal's blood but human blood is the most delicious to them."

 "I see."
 The drow turned away to thoughtfully gaze at the tiger cubs.
-"And who is Edward Cullen?"
+"So they are evil beings."

 "Is it a legend among them?"
 Drizzt asked.

 "Legend?
-No way.
-The story takes place in this very century.
+Oh no. No way.
+The story of Edward Cullen takes place in this very century.
 It's only a few years old now, but trust me, it hasn't gotten any better.
 It still sells like hotcakes for some reason."

 "You seem very upset about that."
 The drow attempted to give her a small smile.